AdobeDocs/experience-manager-64.en/help/assets/imaging-faq.md

 ## Does smart imaging working with HTTPS?
 How about HTTP/2? {#does-smart-imaging-working-with-https-how-about-http}

 Smart imaging works with images delivered over HTTP or HTTPS.
-In addiiton, it also works over HTTP/2.
+In addition, it also works over HTTP/2.

 ## Am I eligible to use smart imaging? {#am-i-eligible-to-use-smart-imaging}